 The Turnaround Runaround: Consulting for Executives in Transition

-C-level executives in the New World Order of Business are really long range temps.
-When Return on Investment trumps company loyalty every time, when large corporations can be evaporated, absorbed or taken over on any given day, you need to travel light and hedge your bets along with your funds.
+C-level executives in the New World Order of Business are really long-range temps.
+They are always in transition.
+Return on Investment is trumping company loyalty.
+Large corporations are evaporated, absorbed or taken over on any given day.
+You need to travel light and hedge your bets along with your funds.

 There are two pitfalls we have seen in trying to do this in the middle of the current economic extended hiccup:

 (1) The management team believes you are really just looking for another job and either won’t take a consulting engagement seriously or will drop them mid-stream when you get an offer, or (2) they see you as an inside guy, because of your stellar corporate background, when they were really looking for a professional consultant.
 Because you, technically, have no record of achievement as a consultant, you’re an unknown quantity.

 Then the other shoe drops (actually, both shoes): (1) companies in deep trouble know they need help, and quickly, but cash flow becomes a serious problem, so they want you to work “on spec”, and/or (2) they can’t afford not to hire you and yet they can’t afford to pay you, so they don’t do either and you both lose out (probably typifying the business logic that got them in trouble in the first place).

 Here’s the latest thinking from Barrett Central for executives in transition: